SamirAttar/Kafka-/README.md

 5.Consuming message
 bin\windows\kafka-console-consumer.bat --topic user-topic --from-beginning --bootstrap-server localhost:9092

-Here we can create more than one consumer.
+Note: we can create more than one consumer.

 ---------------------------------------------------